-- D. If a provider submits a cost report late, after the 90 day period, and that cost report would have been used to set a lower reimbursement rate for a rate semester had it been submitted within 90 days, then the provider's rate for that rate semester shall be retroactively calculated using the new cost report, and full payments at the recalculated rate shall be effected retroactively.
-A provider who does not file within 180 days of the end of his cost reporting period shall have his contract canceled.
-The Agency does not grant exceptions to these time limits. - E. A provider which voluntarily or involuntarily ceases to participate in the Florida Medicaid Program or experiences a change of ownership must file a final cost report within 90 days of withdrawal from the program when that provider has been receiving an interim reimbursement rate. - F. All providers are required to maintain financial and statistical records in accordance with Title 42 Code of Federal Regulations (CFR), Sections 413.24 (a), (b), (c) and (e).
+Manual may be obtained from the regional CMS office in Atlanta.
+The person preparing the cost been used to set a lower reimbursement rate for a rate period had it been filed within five months, then the provider's rate for that rate period shall be retroactively calculated using the new cost report, and full payments at the recalculated rate shall be effected retroactively.

+D. If a provider files a cost report late, after the five month period, and that cost report would have program or experiences a change of ownership shall file a final cost report within 90 days of withdrawal from the program when that provider has been receiving an interim reimbursement rate.

+E. A provider who voluntarily (or involuntarily) ceases to participate in the Florida Medicaid of Federal Regulations (CFR), sections 413.24 (a) (b),(c) and (e).
 The cost report is to be based on financial and statistical records maintained by the provider.
-Cost information must be current, accurate, and in sufficient detail to support costs set forth in the report.
-This includes all ledgers, books, records, original evidence of cost and other records in accordance with CMS PUB.15-1 which pertain to the determination of allowable costs, and must be capable of being audited and available within the State of Florida for auditing by state and federal agencies and their representatives within 20 days of the request.
-All accounting and other records must be brought up to date within 30 days of the end of each fiscal quarter.
-These records shall be retained by the provider for a minimum of 3 years following the date of submission of the cost report form to AHCA. - G. Records of organizations determined by AHCA to be related as defined by 42 CFR 413.17 must be available upon demand within the State of Florida to representatives, employees, or contractors of AHCA, the Florida Auditor General, U.S. General Accounting Office (GAO), or U.S. Department of Health and Human Services (HHS).
+Cost information shall be current, accurate, and in sufficient detail to support costs set forth in the report.
+This includes all ledgers, books, records, original evidence of cost and other records in accordance with CMS PUB.15-1 which pertain to the determination of allowable costs, and shall be capable of being audited and available within the State of Florida for auditing by state and federal agencies and their representatives within 20 days of the request.
+All accounting and other records shall be brought up to date within 30 days of the end of each fiscal quarter.
+These records shall be retained by the provider for a minimum of three years following the date the cost report was filed with AHCA.

+F. All providers are required to maintain financial and statistical records in accordance with 42 Code available upon demand within the State of Florida to representatives, employees, or contractors of of Health and Human Services (HHS).